 But what is an ‘education‘ anyways?
 Workbooks and textbooks might be an element but an education is not defined by government determined bookwork.
 Or shiny test scores.
 Or cleverly worded lectures.
 Or trying to fulfill the Core Curriculum or endless legalese-looking, learning outcomes.

 I’m not teaching twenty five kids or responsible for a few hundred.
-I am watching what my four children’s character traits develop and listening to their interests.
-I’m trying to influence who they will become (and being influenced by them) and trying to provide them with an intentional and tailored education.
+I am watching to my four children develop and listening to their interests.
+I’m trying to influence who they will become (and being influenced by them) and trying to provide them with an intentional and tailored experiences and exposures.

 My husband and I both thought we would be a helpful resource in helping our thirteen year old daughter as she learned her lines for the summer play of Dr. Doolittle.
 She was General Bellows.
 Turns out she preferred memorizing them independently.
 She always prefers working that way.
 And she works like a machine when she sets her mind to it.
 When production day came, we were mighty surprised at the difficulty of the words in her lines, and she pulled them off perfectly, without our help.